 The source of funding for this program is primarily through the tire tipping fee at the Site complex, which is established by the County Board.
 This fee is set at a level sufficient to cover the cost of handling and low enough not to encourage illegal dumping.
-The County will maintain its current program with no substantial changes anticipated.
-This year, the County will use the weight from the MPCA in 2013 for the SCORE report.
+The County will maintain its current program with no substantial changes anticipated - will add a new category; semi tires in 2016.
+This year, the County will use the weight from the tire vender for the SCORE report.